 That answer might come from other theories, like the idea that we learn who to be attracted to from the communities in which we grow up.
 R. Chris Fraley, PhD, a psychologist who studies romantic attachment, told Slate that people who grow up in communities that aren't racially diverse are more likely to start relationships with people who have similar physical characteristics than people who grow up in racially diverse communities.

 It makes sense.
 If you grew up seeing only one type of person, you might find that type of person attractive.
 But there are still some holes in this explanation.
 Why, for instance, would body type matter?
-Or hair color?
+Or hair colour?
 Or the way you and your partner dress?

 According to one of my coworkers, what really makes Katie and I look alike is our shared personal style — our clothes, our glasses, and our makeup choices.
 It's not necessarily that we physically look the same — although we are both white and short and have a similar body type — but that we've kind of morphed into each other.

 Although I use the word "morph" lightly in my case, some scientists believe that couples who've been together for a long time literally start to morph into each other.
 That phenomenon is called convergence.

 Social psychologist Robert Zajonic was one of the first to point out that long-term couples started to take on each other's facial expressions the longer they were together.
 In 1987, he released a study of photographs of couples from when they first met and when they had been married for 25 years.
 From the results of his study — which showed the couples' faces looking more and more like each other as the years passed — Zajonic theorised that couples who live together long enough would mimic each other's facial expressions and that would actually change the physical structure of their faces.